 - 1) Architectural Metal Roofing Systems that are accepted for use in the RoofStar Guarantee Program are roll formed, are generally non-structural (not designed to carry normal live loads), hydrokinetic (water-shedding) systems that commonly installed over solid roof decks or rigid insulation panels, but may also be intermittently supported when engineered to resist anticipated live loads (9.1.1 (6)).
 Although some metal panels may also be designed for use as structural (spanning member) systems, only their use as an architectural metal panel system is accepted in the RoofStar Guarantee Program. - 2) Metal roofing panels are roll formed in full rafter length pans that are fastened to decks with metal clips and screws, or that are manufactured with perforations or slots to facilitate concealed fastening.
 Galvanized steel and wood are the most common deck materials used with architectural metal roofing.
-(Refer to Part 3 SECURING the ROOF ASSEMBLY). - 3) Compliance with RoofStar Guarantee Standards is mandatory for issuance of the RoofStar Guarantee certificate.
-The reader is urged to review all the Parts of this Manual for RoofStar Guarantee Standards applicable to all aspects of the design. - 4) The RoofStar Guarantee Program covers only Architectural Metal Roofing Systems applied over solid decking.
-Structural metal roof systems requiring metal panels to span framing members unsupported by solid decking are not covered under the RoofStar Guarantee Program. - 5) Repairs or renovations to an existing roof system that is not covered by a RoofStar Guarantee do not qualify for a RoofStar Guarantee.
+(Refer to Part 3 SECURING the ROOF ASSEMBLY). - 3) Compliance with this Standard is mandatory for issuance of the RoofStar Guarantee certificate.
+The reader is urged to review all the Parts of this Standard for requirements applicable to all aspects of the design. - 4) The RoofStar Guarantee Program covers only Architectural Sheet Metal Roofing Systems which are - 1) non-structural. - 2) installed above a solid acceptable deck that may be either insulated or uninsulated (see panel requirements in Part 9). - 5) Repairs or renovations to an existing roof system that is not covered by a RoofStar Guarantee do not qualify for a RoofStar Guarantee.
 Renovations are defined as the partial removal and replacement of a metal roof system.
-To qualify for a RoofStar Guarantee, the roof system must incorporate new materials, unless provided otherwise by a written Variance issued by the RoofStar Guarantee Department prior to tendering.
+To qualify for a RoofStar Guarantee, the roof system must incorporate new materials, unless provided otherwise by a written Variance issued by the Guarantor prior to tendering.
 Modifications or additions to a guaranteed roof are permissible, subject to various conditions, but must be made by a Contractor qualified to perform work under the RoofStar Guarantee Program.